Exhibition “Machines of Leonardo da Vinci”.

 Da Vinci Bicycle

-Da Vinci wanted to make inventions for a better life, and one of the most interesting is certainly the bicycle.
+Da Vinci wanted to make inventions for a better life.
+One of the most interesting is certainly the bicycle.

 The drawing dates back to 1493 and it was probably made by Salai, Da Vinci’s pupil and a model, according to his idea.